 BOURNEMOUTH'S tourism industry is booming, with holidaymakers and day-trippers boosting the economy by £440 million a year, new statistics have shown.

-On the day travel giant Thomas Cook announced that UK summer bookings were down and the jobs of 2,800 workers in jeopardy, tourist chiefs pledged to give traditional package tour operators a run for their money.
+On the day travel giant Thomas Cook announced that UK summer bookings were down and the jobs of 2,800 workers in jeopardy, tourist chiefs pledged to give traditional package tour operators a run

 South West Tourism revealed that almost nine million people visited Bournemouth during 2005, safeguarding 12,723 jobs.